 The main products of the Company are highly customized, and the Company always respects intellectual property rights and is committed to the research and development of technology.
+The Company has passed the Taiwan Intellectual Property Managenemt System (TIPS) A-level certification for two consecutive years.
 There is no unlawful acquisition or use of its business secrets as stated by MPI.

-(b) As at December 31, 2023 and 2022, significant outstanding purchase commitments for construction in progress, property, plant and equipment the amounts of \$113,135 and \$633,397.
+(b) As at December 31, 2024 and 2023, significant outstanding purchase commitments for construction in progress, property, plant and equipment the amounts of \$0 and \$113,135.